-The iconic Hollywood sign on Mount Lee represents all that's wonderous about the city of Los Angeles: endless prospects for modern entertainment and the lush outdoors.
+The iconic Hollywood sign on Mount Lee represents all that's wonderous about the city of Los Angeles, California: endless prospects for modern entertainment and the lush outdoors.
 And while the mainstream locales have drawn travellers to the city for long, it has so much more to offer.

 During your time away from touring Hollywood theatres and production studios or long hikes through Griffith Park, you can choose to indulge in the city's burgeoning gastronomy, get to know the historic enclaves or simply laze around the pristine beaches!

 But with a city as expansive as Los Angeles, choosing the right neighborhood to base yourself at is a significant choice.
 The efficient public transport network has made access easy and no part of the city is off limits; you can then decide based on the general vibe that each varied locale offers.

 And we have come up with a comprehensive guide to help with just that.
 Here, we have listed some of the best neighborhoods of Los Angeles and what they might have in store for you traveller!

 The quintessential city centre, Downtown LA is just the perfect place for travellers looking for a taste of the city's extravagance.
 Vast shopping districts, high-rise buildings and a bustling gastronomy are some of the neighborhood's immediate draws.

 The Bloc and the FIGat7th are popular mixed-use spaces with a little bit of everything; neighborhood streets offer an even bigger range of entertainment options, the most popular among which are the casual eateries.

 And even with the largely modern cityscape, the neighborhood is not without a certain amount of character.
 Architectural landmarks including the Victorian Bradbury Building, the Broadway Theater District and unique steel-built Walt Disney Concert Hall are representative of distinctive eras from the city's long history.